 In October 1985, Urban Ministries opens the Open Door Clinic under the leadership of Raleigh urologist and patient advocate, Dr. Donald T. Lucey.
 The program is one of the earliest free and charitable clinics established in North Carolina and still in operation today.

 In January 1986, The Ark Shelter expands to accommodate ten women.
 Two years later it relocates to 401 W. Cabarrus Street.
 In July 2000, it becomes an emergency shelter for homeless single women.

-Ark Shelter renamed Helen Wright Center for Women in honor of Sister Helen Wright, our first Director.
+In November 2001, Urban Ministries’ homeless shelter is renamed the Helen Wright Center for Women in honor of Sister Helen Wright, the agency’s first director.

 Urban Ministries moves its administrative offices and Crisis Support, Food Pantry, and Open Door Clinic programs to 1390 Capital Boulevard, expanding services to include day and evening medical clinics and an on-site pharmacy.
 The Open Door Clinic remains Wake County’s only free and charitable clinic with an on-site, fully licensed pharmacy.

 After serving as Executive Director of Urban Ministries of Wake County for 26 years, Anne Burke retires and is succeeded by Dr. Peter Morris, longtime medical director at Wake County Human Services.

 In April 2017, Urban Ministries’ Food Pantry becomes the largest in Wake County to offer client choice, allowing food-insecure families to choose their own groceries instead of receiving pre-bagged food.
 That same year, the agency responds to community need by increasing beds for emergency overnight shelter at the Helen Wright Center for Women.